forresty/forresty.github.com/source/_posts/2012-12-03-prototypal.markdown

 };
 ```

 This part is easy.
-It defines a `method` function on the function prototype so all functions are benefitted from it.
+It defines a `method` function on the function prototype so all functions are benefitted from it, any function calls the `method()` gets its prototype assigned a function as a property.
 So far so good.

-But why `Object.method` works??
+But why `Object.method()` works??

 Well, the answer, unlike the stupid poor me, you might already knew, is that the `Object` is a function.